 Not too far from there, you can find the Krafla Viti crater with his own colorful crater lake that is very similar to the Kari crater found in the golden circle.

-The Hverfjall crater is a 2000-year-old crater known as a tuff ring volcano and about one kilometer in diameter.
+The Hverfjall crater is a 2000-year-old crater known as a Tuff Ring volcano and about 1km in diameter.

 There are many other attractions to visit while you’re in Iceland including the beautiful lava cave with its own geothermal hot spring.